Piracy in the Atlantic World: Community

 A part of becoming a pirate was to meet the expectation of uprooting their living environment and spending most of their time out at sea.
 The men were required to live in cramped, claustrophobic quarters within close proximity of others.
 The discomfort could have created a more hostile environment, but it did not.
-While on the ship the pirates "maintained a multicultural, multiracial, and multinational social order."
+While on the ship, the pirates "maintained a multicultural, multiracial, and multinational social order."
 This new social order established a profound sense of community amongst the men.
 They consistently showed solidarity for each other and developed strong feelings of group loyalty.
 The communities of pirates were willing to join forces "at sea and in port, even when the various crews were strangers to each other."
 The positive communal atmosphere aboard ship created a home-like situation where there were limited social and physical boundaries within the group.

 Clothing

 No standard issue uniforms for anyone on board a vessel were issued prior to 1748 in the British Royal Navy.
 Clothing was somewhat standardized by 1623 when it was made possible for sailors to purchase clothing at fixed prices from the Navy Commissioners.
-The selection was not extensive; items included: Monmouth capps, Red Caps, Yarne Stockings, Irish Stockings, Blew Shirts, White Shirts, Cotton Waistcoats, Cotton Drawers, Neats Leather Shoes, Blew Neck Clothes, Canvas Suites, Ruggs of one breadth, and Blew Suites.
-Until 1664, sailors that were pressed into the Navy were not given any clothing, forced to use what clothes they had on their backs until accumulating several months of pay when they could then buy clothing.
+The selection was not extensive; items included: Monmouth Caps, Red Caps, Yarne Stockings, Irish Stockings, Blew Shirts, White Shirts, Cotton Waistcoats, Cotton Drawers, Neats Leather Shoes, Blew Neck Clothes, Canvas Suites, Rugs of one breadth, and Blew Suites.
+Until 1664, sailors who were pressed into the Navy were not given any clothing, forced to use what clothes they had on their backs until accumulating several months of pay, when they could then buy clothing.

 Pirates of the early eighteenth century and prior wore much the same clothing as any sailors.
-Clothing, like any useful tangible good, when captured as booty, would be distributed out.
-Calico Jack Rackham was known for his "flamboyant dress."
-Sir Richard Hawkins, the famous Elizabethan privateer advocated wearing armor in battle while at sea.
-Records indicate that there were not nearly enough pieces of armor for all to wear, so it likely was for his officers and himself.
+Clothing, like any useful tangible good, when captured as booty, would be distributed.
+Sir Richard Hawkins, the famous Elizabethan privateer, advocated wearing armour in battle while at sea.
+Records indicate that there were not nearly enough pieces of armour for all to wear, so it was likely for his officers and himself.
 Woolen clothing was worn in more extreme latitudes.

-Like in the stories of Anne Bonny and Mary Read, women, often when on a vessel would don men's clothing.
-This was immortalized in an English folk song, "My yellow locks I will cut off, men's clothing will put on, And I will go along with you and be your waiting-man."